 "Sometimes a vehicle with a higher upfront price can actually cost you less over time," explains Lindland.
 To avoid getting bombarded with hidden costs, she recommends looking up the car's five-year cost to own—in other words, what a new car will cost you over the first five years in terms of fuel, maintenance, insurance, depreciation, and other related vehicle expenses.
 "Understanding the big picture of ownership costs can help you make a smart decision," she adds.

-"When I was shopping for my latest car, I went with the uppermost trim line on a premium but not luxury brand, so I have all the bells and whistles that fit into my $28,000 to $32,000 budget and a goal of under $45,000 for five-year cost to own," she told us.
+"When I was shopping for my latest car, I went with the uppermost trim line on a premium but not a luxury brand, so I have all the bells and whistles that fit into my $28,000 to $32,000 budget and a goal of under $45,000 for the five-year cost to own," she told us.
 "I test-drove several different small crossovers, which had the right amount of seats, cargo, and all-wheel drive for my lifestyle.
 After factoring all of my needs and the needs of those around me, I ended up with a really cute chocolate-brown Buick Encore."

-Know Your Redesign Cycle
+Know The Car's Redesign Cycle